philrz/super/docs/language/pipeline-model.md

 ## Field Assignments

-A typical operation in records involves adding or changing the fields of a record using the [`put` operator](operators/put.md) or extracting a subset of fields using the [`cut` operator](operators/cut.md).
+A typical operation on records involves adding or changing the fields of a record using the [`put` operator](operators/put.md) or extracting a subset of fields using the [`cut` operator](operators/cut.md).
-Also, when aggregating data using group-by keys, the group-by assignments create new named record fields.
+Also, when aggregating data using the [`aggregate` operator](operators/aggregate.md) with grouping keys, the aggregate expressions create new named record fields.

 In all of these cases, the SuperPipe language uses the token `:=` to denote field assignment.
 For example,